ALBA-Synchrotron/pipython/readme.md

 Pipy: https://pypi.org/project/PIPython/

 Unzipped from **original repo**: https://github.com/PI-PhysikInstrumente/PIPython

+It has been modified to avoid pyusb requirement.
+This means that this version does not work for devices controlled via USB.

 Original README: